Postdoctoral Researcher, Max Planck Institute for Extraterrestrial Physics

 Understanding Protoplanetary Disk Evolution in the Lynds 1641 Disk Population

 The Lynds 1641 (L1641) region is located in the Orion Molecular Cloud A. L1641 is young (~1 Myr) and populous (with an estimated 1600 stars with disks and more evolved systems).
-This region extends along a filament south of the Orion Nebula Cluster, such that must of the region is far enough from the massive stars in the ONC that it does not show signs of being photoevaporated from the outside.
+This region extends along a filament south of the Orion Nebula Cluster (ONC), such that most of the region is far enough from the massive stars in the ONC that it does not show signs of being photoevaporated from the outside.
 In Grant et al. 2018, we analyzed far-infrared photometry of disks in this region from the Herschel Space Observatory and found that despite their young ages, the disks in L1641 already showed signs of dust evolution.
-My coauthors and I recently were awarded time with the Atacama Large Millimeter Array (ALMA) to study L1641 at radio wavelengths which trace the cold dust in these disks.
+My coauthors and I recently were awarded time with the Atacama Large Millimeter Array (ALMA) to study L1641 at radio wavelengths that trace the cold dust in these disks.
 Our results were published in the Astrophysical Journal in June 2021.
 I gave a talk on our results at the Five Years After HL Tau: a new era in planet formation conference and the talk is available here.

 Here is a subset of the ALMA data in our Lynds 1641 sample.
 These are continuum images at 1.33 mm which trace the cold dust in the disks.